Ransomware group LockBit is disrupted by a global police operation that includes 2 arrests

-LONDON (AP) — Law enforcement agencies have infiltrated and disrupted LockBit, arresting two people involved with the prolific ransomware syndicate that has extracted $120 million from thousands of victims around the world, British, American and European officials said Tuesday.
+LONDON (AP) — Law enforcement agencies have infiltrated and disrupted the prolific ransomware syndicate LockBit that has extracted $120 million from thousands of victims around the world, with two people arrested, British, U.S. and European officials said Tuesday.

 Britain's National Crime Agency, or NCA, said it led an international operation targeting LockBit, which provides ransomware as a service to so-called affiliates who infect victim networks with the computer-crippling malware and negotiate ransoms.

+Authorities said they gained “comprehensive access” to LockBit's systems, taking control of infrastructure and obtaining keys to help victims decrypt their data.

-"We have hacked the hackers," Graeme Biggar, the NCA's director general, said at the news conference in London.
+"We have hacked the hackers," said the NCA's director general, Graeme Biggar.
 “LockBit has been locked out."

 Hours before the announcement, the front page of LockBit's dark-web leak site was replaced with the words “this site is now under control of law enforcement,” alongside the flags of the U.K., the U.S. and several other nations.

-The message said the U.K.'s NCA was “working in close cooperation with the FBI and the international law enforcement task force, Operation Cronos."
-The continuing operation also involves agencies from Germany, France, Japan, Australia, New Zealand and Canada, among others, including Europol, it said.
+The message said the NCA was “working in close cooperation with the FBI and the international law enforcement task force, Operation Cronos."
+The ongoing operation also involves agencies from Germany, France, Japan, Australia, New Zealand and Canada, among others, including Europol, it said.

-The announcement brings to five the number of people the U.S. has indicted since the operation began.
-Three Russians have previously been indicted, with two of those taken into custody, one in Canada and one in the U.S. The rest are still wanted.

-“Today we have turned the tables on these cybercriminals,” Philip Sellinger, the top federal prosecutor in New Jersey, said at the news conference.

-LockBit, which has been operating since 2019, has been the most prolific ransomware syndicate two years running.
+LockBit, operating since 2019, has been the most prolific ransomware syndicate two years running.
 The group accounted for 23% of the nearly 4,000 attacks globally last year in which ransomware gangs posted data stolen from victims to extort payment, according to the cybersecurity firm Palo Alto Networks.

+Ransomware is the costliest and most disruptive form of cybercrime, crippling local governments, court systems, hospitals and schools as well as businesses.
+It is difficult to combat as most gangs are based in former Soviet states and out of reach of Western justice.

+Tuesday's announcement brings to five the number of people the U.S. has indicted since the operation began.
+Three Russians were previously indicted, with two of those taken into custody, one in Canada and one in the U.S. The rest are still wanted.

-The operation is “probably the most significant ransomware disruption to date,” Analyst Brett Callow of the cybersecurity firm Emsisoft said.
-And while it will likely spell the end of the brand, such groups routinely rebrand and re-emerge under new names.
+The operation is “probably the most significant ransomware disruption to date,” said analyst Brett Callow of the cybersecurity firm Emsisoft.
+While it will likely spell the end of the brand, such groups routinely re-emerge under new names.
 Over the long term, Callow said, this operation alone will not diminish the volume of ransomware attacks.

 A rare offensive cyber-operation for the U.K. crime agency, the operation aimed to steal all of LockBit’s data and then destroy its infrastructure, causing a “significant major degradation” of the cybercrime threat.